0xgeek/google-form-from-sheet/README.md

 # google-form-from-sheet
-Simple way to read Google Sheet into a Google Form
+Simple way to read Google Sheet into a Google Form using Google Apps Script.
+Creates a simple Google Forms survey from spreadsheet on Google Sheets using checkboxes and limiting to one response per user.

 # usage
 1) Create a Google Sheet